 They were there to discuss and learn about technology in the newsroom, the growing momentum behind the World Summit for Information Society and other issues, including open-source software (OSS).

 In the run-up to the conference, I had the opportunity to teach two groups of mid-career journalists about the broader issues around reporting on OSS.
+I must admit, it was an eye-opener.

 My class comprised a mix of people, ranging from small community publications in Lesotho to large Nigerian media conglomerates.
 For many of the journalists, it was the first time they had been introduced to the concept of an alternative to Microsoft.

-After seeing how they interacted with Knoppix—a lightweight, easy-to-use distribution of Linux that boots from a CD-ROM—it became clear that most of them thought Windows was simply part of the computer.
+After seeing how they interacted with Knoppix — a lightweight, easy-to-use distribution of Linux that boots from a CD-ROM — it became clear that most of them thought Windows was simply part of the computer.

 It’s same the kind of brand power that led to the word “Omo” becoming the generic word for washing powder in some relatively new Asian pidgin language.